mamei16/LLM_Web_search/README.md

    Otherwise, if you made your own environment, use `conda env update -n <name_of_your_environment> --file environment.yml`
      (NB: Solving the environment can take a while)
-3. Launch the Web UI with:
+3. Launch the Web UI by running the appropriate `start` script and enable the extension under the session tab.
+ Alternatively,
+you can also start the server directly using the following command (assuming you have activated your conda/virtual environment):
 ```python server.py --extension LLM_Web_search```

 If the installation was successful and the extension was loaded, a new tab with the